mattermost/docs/source/onboard/common-converting-oauth-to-openidconnect.rst

 Select **Convert to OpenID Connect** to migrate your active service provider configuration to the new standard.
 No further changes are required.

 .. note::
   - Inactive service providers configured for OAuth 2.0 are also migrated to the new OpenID Connect standard.
-  - Converting to OpenID Connect removes the **OAuth 2.0** option from the System Console menu.